ImranAzizPC/neo4j/README.md

 ## How it differs from Relational DB model

     - A relational database is based on the relational model, which stores data in tables with rows and columns.
     - In a relational database, relationships between data are typically represented using foreign keys and join operations.
-Relationships are infered via schema.
     - RDBMs are very good at handling structured data with a fixed schema, they can become slow and complex when dealing with highly interconnected data.
     - The relational databases withstood the test of time, and are here to stay at least for the foreseeable future, even if not forever.
  <graphic>

 Factor | Graph | Relational Database